Jalen Green NBA Preview vs. the Nuggets

 Jalen Green Insights vs. the Nuggets

-- This season, he's put up 17.3% of the Rockets' attempted field goals, as he's averaging 15.2 per contest.
+- This season, Green has made 6.4 shots from the floor per game, which adds up to 15.6% of his team's total makes.

-- He's made 2.0 threes per game, or 16.0% of his team's makes from beyond the arc this season.
+- Green is averaging 6.1 three-point field goal attempts per game this season, which is 17.9% of his team's tries from beyond the arc.

-- Green's Rockets average 100.1 possessions per game, fewest among NBA teams, while the Nuggets have a middling offense in terms of tempo, ranking 19th with 99.6 possessions per contest.
+- The Rockets average the fewest possessions per game with 99.8.
+His opponents, the Nuggets, have one of the fastest tempos, ranking ninth with 100.2 possessions per contest.

-- On defense, the Nuggets have given up 108.8 points per game, which is seventh-best in the league.
+- The Nuggets are the seventh-best defensive team in the NBA, allowing 108.9 points per contest.

-- On the boards, the Nuggets are sixth in the NBA, giving up 42.3 rebounds per game.
+- The Nuggets concede 42.6 rebounds per contest, ranking eighth in the league.

-- Allowing 24.6 assists per contest, the Nuggets are the sixth-ranked squad in the league.
+- The Nuggets are the ninth-ranked squad in the NBA, giving up 24.8 assists per game.

-- In terms of 3-pointers, the Nuggets have conceded 10.4 makes per game, second in the NBA.
+- In terms of 3-pointers, the Nuggets are ranked second in the league, conceding 10.4 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!